slawekradzyminski/awesome-testing.com/_posts/2025-07-27-ai-tooling-for-developers-landscape.md

 **Pros:**
 - End-to-end flow: prompt → design → code → deploy, entirely in-browser
 - Real code export avoids lock-in; you own the repo
+- Opinionated React + Supabase stack for consistency

 **Trade-offs:**
 - Security / responsiveness issues need manual polish
 - Free token limits can interrupt longer sessions
+- No in-app code editor; requires external IDE for modifications

 ###### [Bolt.new](https://bolt.new) — Frontend lightning in a browser

 Born from StackBlitz, Bolt.new spins up a VS-Code-style web IDE and, from a single prompt, creates clean React + Tailwind components or full pages with live preview.
+Uses WebContainer tech (runs Node in-browser, no cloud VM).

 **Pros:**
 - Instant visual feedback and editable code in the browser
 - Perfect for dashboards or marketing pages; Netlify/Vercel deploy buttons included
+- Token-based pricing (~1M free, $20 for 10M)

 **Trade-offs:**
 - Front-end only – you must supply your own back-end